rohan2794/lvm-localpv-local/README.md

 ## Setup

-Find the disk which you want to use for the LVM-LocalPV.
+Find the disk which you want to use for the LocalPV-LVM.
 Note: For testing you can use the loopback device.

 ```
 truncate -s 1024G /tmp/disk.img